 Małgorzata M. Lipowska, Edyta T. Sadowska, Ulf Bauchinger, and Paweł Koteja

-The locomotor performance achieved in a challenging situation depends not only on physiological limitations, such as the aerobic exercise capacity, but also on behavioral characteristics, such as adequate stress coping.
-The stress response is mediated largely by the hypothalamic-pituitary-adrenal (HPA) axis, through modulated release of glucocorticoids.
-We used a unique experimental evolution model system to test a hypothesis that evolution of an increased aerobic exercise performance can be facilitated by modification of the glucocorticoid-related stress coping mechanisms.
-Bank voles (Myodes glareolus) from “aerobic” (A) lines, selected for 22 generations for high maximum swim-induced rate of oxygen consumption (VO2swim), achieved a 64% higher VO2swim than those from unselected, control (C) lines.
-The temporal pattern of exercise during the swimming trial also evolved, and the A-line voles achieved VO2swim later in the course of the trial, which indicates a modification in the stress response characteristics.
-Both VO2swim and the average metabolic rate measured during the trial tended to increase with baseline corticosterone level, and decreased with the post-exercise level.
+The locomotor performance achieved in a challenging situation depends not only on physiological limitations, such as the aerobic exercise capacity, but also on behavioral characteristics, such as adequate coping with stress.
+The stress response is mediated largely by the hypothalamic–pituitary–adrenal (HPA) axis, through modulated release of glucocorticoids.
+We used a unique experimental evolution model system to test the hypothesis that the evolution of an increased aerobic exercise performance can be facilitated by modification of the glucocorticoid-related stress-coping mechanisms.
+Bank voles (Myodes glareolus) from ‘aerobic’ (A) lines, selected for 22 generations for high maximum swim-induced rate of oxygen consumption (VO2,swim), achieved a 64% higher VO2,swim than those from unselected, control lines.
+The temporal pattern of exercise during the swimming trial also evolved, and the A-line voles achieved VO2,swim later in the course of the trial, which indicates a modification of the stress response characteristics.
+Both VO2,swim and the average metabolic rate measured during the trial tended to increase with baseline corticosterone level, and decreased with the post-exercise corticosterone level.
 Thus, increased baseline corticosterone level promotes high metabolic performance, but a high corticosterone response to swimming acts as an inhibitor rather than stimulator of intense activity.
 However, neither of the corticosterone traits differed between the A-selected and control lines.
-Thus, the experiment did not provide evidence that evolution of increased aerobic performance is facilitated by modification of the glucocorticoid levels.
-The results, however, do not exclude a possibility that other aspects of the HPA axis function evolved in response to the selection.
+Thus, the experiment did not provide evidence that evolution of increased aerobic performance is facilitated by the modification of glucocorticoid levels.
+The results, however, do not exclude the possibility that other aspects of the HPA axis function evolved in response to the selection.